Wttttop/Wttttop.github.io/README.md

 yarn start
 ```

-## Google Scholar Integration
+## Google Scholar Citation Data

-The homepage automatically fetches and displays your citation metrics from Google Scholar.
-To configure this for your own profile:
+The homepage displays citation metrics from Google Scholar.
+To update these statistics:

-1. Find your Google Scholar ID (it's in the URL of your profile page, e.g., `https://scholar.google.com/citations?user=YOUR_ID`)
-2. Update the `SCHOLAR_ID` constant in `app/api/scholar/route.ts` with your ID
+1. Update the static data in the `scholarData` constant in `app/page.tsx` with your current citation numbers
-3. The application will fetch your citation count, h-index, and i10-index directly from Google Scholar
-4. The data is cached for 24 hours to avoid excessive requests to Google Scholar

-This feature uses a serverless API endpoint to scrape the citation data since Google Scholar doesn't provide an official API.
+2. Rebuild and redeploy the site

+Since this is a fully static site optimized for GitHub Pages, it doesn't include dynamic API calls that could fail during the static export process.

 ## Deployment